gabyBreton/othello/Projet-Othello-Breton/README.md

 (same problem as above for restart).
 ### To-Do
 Write more test.
-Fix the IndexOutOfBounds thrown by OthelloImpl.getRandomValidPosition() et OthelloImpl.getRandomEmptyPositions().
+Fix the IndexOutOfBounds thrown by OthelloImpl.getRandomValidPosition() and OthelloImpl.getRandomEmptyPositions().

 ## Compilation and running